 What are Capital Credits?

 Nishnabotna Valley REC is a non-profit organization.
 Any profit or margins, related to the sale of electric service remaining after all expenses have been paid are returned to the members in proportion to their electrical usage.
+These are called capital credits or patronage dividends.

 How are Capital Credits returned to you, the member?